sonic-net/SONiC/doc/sfp-refactor/sfp-refactor.md

 ```
 ## XcvrApiFactory

-* Responisble for reading xcvr identifier and instantiating correct set of classes for interpreting EEPROM
+* Responsible for reading xcvr identifier and instantiating correct set of classes for interpreting EEPROM

 ```
 # xcvr_api_factory.py